Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Singularities obtained by gluing cyclic quotient singularities

 Let $p_i, q_i \in \kk\llbracket T\rrbracket$ be power series such that $p_i(0) = q_i(0)$ for all $1 \le i \le t$ and $r = \Bigl(\bigl(p_1(\bar{u}_1), q_1(\bar{v}_1)\bigr), \dots, \bigl(p_t(\bar{u}_t), q_t(\bar{v}_t)\bigr)\Bigr) \in \bar\rR$ be an element satisfying $\bar{w}_i \cdot r \in \rA$.
 But this implies that for all $1 \le i \le t$ we have equalities of the power series $T q_i(T) = T p_{i+1}(T)$.
 Hence, $q_i = p_{i+1}$ for all $1 \le i \le t$ and $r \in \bar\rA$ as wanted.
 Applying the Depth Lemma we get: $\depth_\rA(\rA) = 2$, hence $\rA$ is Cohen-Macaulay. \end{proof}

-\begin{corollary} {\rm In the notations of Proposition \ref{P:glue-of-rings} we have: the ring $\rA$ is Noetherian, local, reduced, complete and Cohen-Macaulay.
-The ring $\rR$ the normalization of $\rA$ and $I$ is the conductor ideal.
+\textbf{Summary}.
+In the notations of Proposition \ref{P:glue-of-rings} we have: the ring $\rA$ is Noetherian, local, reduced, complete and Cohen-Macaulay.
+The ring $\rR$ is the normalization of $\rA$ and $I$ is the conductor ideal.
 The canonical commutative diagram